 100 calories = 8 teaspoons, under 3 tablespoons (think: spoonful), or 1/12 pint Ben & Jerry's Chunky Monkey Ice Cream

-Although fans go bananas for this flavor, you’d be nutty to eat more than a 300-calorie serving (which is just half a cup!).
-If you’re trying to stick to 100 calories, you’d only be able to dig your spoon in three times.
-Luckily, you won’t have to deprive yourself of all ice creams since this is one of the most calorie-dense frozen treats from the Vermont duo.
-Check out more waistline-friendly options in our exclusive guide, Every Ben & Jerry’s Flavor—Ranked by Nutrition!.
+Although fans go bananas for this Ben & Jerry's flavor, you'd be nutty to eat more than a 300-calorie serving (which is just half a cup!).
+If you're trying to stick to 100 calories, you'd only be able to dig your spoon in three times.
+Luckily, you won't have to deprive yourself of all ice creams since this is one of the most calorie-dense frozen treats from the Vermont duo.